 \subsection{\textbf{Streaming Answers}}

-In this section, we conduct experiments in the \textbf{Streaming Answers} setting.
-Unlike \textbf{Terminal Answers}, this setting involves early stopping, and thus accurately predicting the correctness of intermediate answers is directly tied to both performance and efficiency.
-We first examine how much MSV$_N$ improves calibration on intermediate answers, and then empirically validate how this improved calibration contributes to the effectiveness of early stopping.
-We use the ``Wait'' token as the delimiter throughout this section, but experiments with two other delimiters in \cref{app:delimiter_sensitivity} show that the trends are insensitive to the choice.
+Next, we conduct experiments in the \textbf{Streaming Answers} setting.
+Unlike \textbf{Terminal Answers}, this setting involves early stopping, and accurately predicting the correctness of intermediate answers is tied to both accuracy \emph{and} efficiency.
+We use the ``Wait'' token as the delimiter, and experiments with two other delimiters in \cref{app:delimiter_sensitivity} show that the trends are insensitive to the choice.

-\paragraph{Calibration on Streaming Answers.} \cref{tab:sa_standard_compact} provides the Brier scores of verifiers on intermediate answers.
-We see that MSV$_{64}$ significantly improves calibration, lowering the Brier score on AIME by more than half compared to Probe.
-A full report with other choices of $N$ and evaluation sets can be found in \cref{tab:sa_standard_auroc_brier}. \cref{fig:sa_calib_time} plots the BS calculated per bins of intermediate answers in fine-grained ranges of token positions.
-We see that MSV$_{64}$ improves over baselines at every range, without exception.
-Furthermore, the gap in performance tends to increase for answers that appear later in the sequences.
+\paragraph{Calibration on Streaming Answers.} \cref{tab:sa_standard_auroc_brier} shows that, like in the terminal answers setting, MSV$_N$ performs much better than single-sequence baselines in terms of calibration. \cref{fig:sa_calib_time} shows the Brier score of answers averaged per token-position bins, on AIME.
+We see that MSV$_{64}$ improves over baselines at every range, and especially later in the sequences.